What To Write In An Email When Sending A Resume?

 Resume email sample for experienced professional

 This resume email template works great for an experienced professional or manager.
-It also indicates the target role and the company name and encourages the recruiter to review the resume attached.
+It also indicates the target role and the company name and encourages the recruiter to review the attached resume.
 Include how many years of experience you have, add 2-3 professional achievements, and show your motivation for joining the company.
 Such an approach will surely get you noticed.
+Be sure to read job posting carefully!
+It can be the case when you have to send your email as a Word document.

 Sample follow-up email